 Watch and read the story of a family repatriated from Thailand back to their home in Myanmar on the UNHCR News and Stories webpage.

-Many refugee people are not able to access refugee camps and/ or live safely in their home country.
+Many refugees are not able to access refugee camps and/ or live safely in their home country.
 In this situation people are forced to make a permanent home for themselves in another country where they can find safety, shelter and make a living.

 Local integration occurs when refugees seek to attain rights similar to those enjoyed by the citizens of the country in which they have sought refuge.
 Some but not all are able to gain citizenship.